Shopee/shopee-react-knowledgeable/README.md

 To learn about the schedules and agendas for upcoming events, check out our [talks](https://github.com/Shopee/react-knowledgeable/issues?q=is%3Aissue+is%3Aopen+label%3Atalk) and [weekly](https://github.com/Shopee/react-knowledgeable/issues?q=is%3Aissue+is%3Aopen+label%3Aweekly) issues.

 In the rare occasion where the talks are not suitable to be open and when we are unable to accommodate external guests, we will mark the event as private.
-As a courtesy to @Shopee, please do not use this as an opportunity for hiring.
+As a courtesy to Shopee, please do not use this as an opportunity for hiring.

 To guarantee your access to the events, please arrive at least 10 minutes before the talk starts so that we can check you in our office.
 Please take note of the event time (most starts at 1800, some at 1700, check the issue for details).